by David Mertz, Ph.D. <[email protected]>

 10915 18 rexx.txt

-md5sum and sha1sum
+The utilities md5sum and sha1sum are

 The difference in checksum lengths gives a hint as to a difference in purpose.
 In truth, comparing a 32-bit hash value is quite unlikely to falsely indicate that a file was transmitted correctly and left unchanged.
 But protection against accidents is a much weaker standard than protection against malicious tamperers.
 And MD5 or SHA hash is a value that is computationally infeasable to spoof.
 The hash length of a cryptographic hash like MD5 or SHA is necessary for its strength, but a lot more than just the length went into their design.